Both Aluminum and Steel Cans Provide Sustainability Advantages

 Textbook Example of the Circular Economy: The circular economy focuses on how to eliminate waste and keep resources in circulation as long as possible.
 The aluminum can exemplifies the circular economy because most all recycled aluminum cans turn into new cans, and the can is recycled at scale with existing infrastructure and technology.
 The aluminum in cans has the ability to keep circulating forever since aluminum can be recycled infinitely.
 This is how 75 percent of all aluminum ever produced is still in circulation.
 See Key Sustainability Facts of the Aluminum Can.

-Significant Environmental Impact from Recycling: Making a beverage can from recycled aluminum reduces energy use and greenhouse gas emissions by more than 80 percent compared to using new aluminum.
-There’s also greenhouse gas savings with cans during transportation and cooling.
+Significant Environmental Impact from Recycling: Making a beverage can from recycled aluminum reduces energy use and greenhouse gas emissions by 80 percent compared to using new aluminum.10 There’s also greenhouse gas savings with cans during transportation and cooling.
 On a per container basis, emissions associated with a 12-oz can are 45 percent lower than a 12-oz glass bottle and 49 percent lower than a 20-oz plastic bottle when delivered and chilled in small markets and convenience stores.

 Highest Recycled Content of all Beverage Containers: The average beverage can that a U.S. consumer is holding contains 73 percent recycled content.
 This high amount of recycled content results in a significant environmental impact because making a can from recycled aluminum reduces energy use and greenhouse gas emissions by more than 90 percent compared to using new aluminum.
 Plastic PET and glass bottles are way behind in average recycled content at 6 percent and 23 percent, respectively.
 In fact, simply to have the material available for PET bottles to reach just 25 percent recycled content would require every American to recycle an additional 100 plastic PET bottles each year.